 Those with GAB suffer even worse than the average form of anxiety, where symptoms are so regular that life soon feels engulfed by fear, panic and worry.
 Resulting in a significantly reduced quality of life, living with generalised anxiety disorder in fact isn’t any way of living.

 It can amount to further mental health disorders, such as social anxiety, which can result in negative habits, such as substance abuse, and can cause the spiralling of deep depression.
+It can also lead to substance abuse and addiction once people attempt to self-medicate, or can be caused from extensive use of drugs and alcohol.

 Symptoms of generalised anxiety disorder